 Inline Image Editing

 WordPress 5.5 gives you a much better inline image editing experience while you’re working on the page.
 Just click on the + plus icon to insert images from blocks or patterns.
 Patterns provide premade layouts.
-The inline-image editor offers robust controls for conversion, zoom, rotation, crop, aspect ratio, and the orientation of the image like portrait and landscape with many other features.
+The inline-image editor offers robust controls for conversion, zoom, rotation, crop, aspect ratio, and image orientation like portrait and landscape with many other features.

 Block Patterns to Work as Section Templates